-The hardware part of the TOE is identified by M7892 B11.
+The hardware part of the TOE is identified as M7892 G12 and D11.
 Another characteristic of the TOE are the chip identification data.
 These chip identification data is accessible via the Generic Chip Identification Mode (GCIM).

 This GCIM outputs a variety of unique information in order to uniquely determine the underlying hardware configuration.
-Additionally, a dedicated RMS function (see [15] section 9.16) allows a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.
+Additionally, a dedicated RMS function (see [14] section 9.16) allows a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.